LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 ### Explanation

 **scenarioContext :**
-This is a HasMap object which store the information in the Key-Value pair.
+This is a HasMap object which stores the information in the Key-Value pair.
 Key type is String and Value can be of any Object Type.

 **setContext() :**